loquaz/jaya-currency-converter/README.md

 This will produce the _target/jaya-cc-1.0-jar-with-dependencies.jar_ file.

-To run the application in stand alone mode just run
+To run the application in standalone mode just run

 ```
 java -jar target/jaya-cc-1.0-jar-with-dependencies.jar